 Your judge cannot sign your Divorce Decree until at least sixty (60) days have passed since the original divorce papers were served upon your spouse.
 You can think of this sixty (60) day period as a necessary cooling off period during which either spouse may seek mandatory court ordered free marital counseling through the Conciliation Services division of the court.

-The court may sign a divorce decree immediately after the expiration of this sixty (60) day period if you and your spouse reach an agreement regarding all of the issues in the divorce, such as agreements concerning child custody, support, and division of your assets and debts.
+The court may sign a divorce decree immediately after the expiration of this sixty (60) day period if you and your spouse reach an agreement regarding all of the issues in the divorce, such as agreements concerning child custody, child support, and division of assets and debts.

 If you don’t reach an agreement regarding all of these issues, your case must be set for trial.
 The scheduling of that trial date will depend upon a variety of factors, including: